Line (formation)

 king Gustavus Adolphus the Great, at the Battle of Breitenfeld.

 An infantry battalion would form "in line" by placing troops in several ranks, ranging in number from two to five, with three ranks being the most common arrangement.
 Each rank was approximately half a metre apart from the next, and soldiers in a rank were positioned closely to each other (usually within arm's length), with just enough room to present their weapons, fire, and reload.
 The line formation required that the troops be well-drilled and constantly supervised by officers and non-commissioned officers (NCOs).

 In 17th- and 18th-century European armies, NCOs were positioned to the rear of the line.
 They were equipped with long polearms, which they used to "dress" or arrange the ranks, a practice which included pushing down the weapons of any soldier who was aiming too high, as well as ensuring that the rank remained well-organized and correctly placed.
 Movement in line formation was very slow, and unless the battalion was superbly trained, a breakdown in cohesion was virtually assured, especially in any kind of uneven or wooded terrain.
 As a result, line was mostly used as a stationary formation, with troops moving in columns and then deploying to line at their destination.

-In addition, the line formation was extremely vulnerable to cavalry charges, from the flanks and rear, and these attacks usually resulted in the complete breakdown of cohesion and even destruction of the unit unless it was able to "form square".

-During the Napoleonic Wars, the British Army famously adopted a thin two-rank line formation.
-This was adopted to compensate for their lack of numbers and to maximize their fire frontage.
-The British continued to use a two-rank line until the late 19th century.
-The famous "Thin Red Line" of the 93rd (Highland) Regiment at the Battle of Balaklava successfully held against a Russian cavalry attack, a rare occurrence.